expeerly/embeddocumentation/README.md

 Brack shows the expeerly in their image carousel, check this [link to the Philips Avent Kit ](https://www.brack.ch/philips-avent-baby-pflegeset-petrol-1614829)

+But ultimately you're free to add the above embed code on any part of our online shop or marketplace.
+We recommend the carousel or product description just next to images for best conversion impact.

 ## 3. Embedding with Mux
 ### 3.1 Embedding with Mux Streaming Links
 Mux Stream provides scalable video hosting, ideal for large volumes.
 You can use either the .mp4 format for static video playback or the .m3u8 format for adaptive streaming.